 - Removing the financial services industry (think banks and SallieMae) from creating and servicing federally backed loans saves tens of billions of dollars in costs.

 Second, this is a pre-emptive response to the moral hazard created by the government bailout of Fannie Mae and the housing industry.
 SallieMae – the Student Loan Mortgage Corporation – is a fully privatized lender that began as a Government Sponsored Entity in 1972.
 It was created to serve a single purpose, facilitating student lending, and was finally spun off from the government in 2004.
 This is the same scenario as the now-bailed Fannie Mae/Freddie Mac.
 Likewise, the default rate on student debt is rising significantly just as the default rate on mortgages.

 - We’ve learned from the mortgage debacle what happens when banks are able to originate loans for which they have no exposure; fees are kept and the risk is passed along to the taxpayer.

 - The government has no real system to penalize the financial industry for originating loans that will ultimately default.

 - The administration of a large portion of the federal student loan program will be passed along to the colleges themselves.
-The government does have a mechanism – the Cohort Default Rates – to police colleges and universities that do a poor job of assessing the credit risk of a prospective student.
+The government does have a mechanism – the – to police colleges and universities that do a poor job of assessing the credit risk of a prospective student.